onepanelio/core-docs/blog/2020-9-01-ensemble.md

       beta.kubernetes.io/instance-type: Standard_NC6
 ```

-Anyway, here is what our final template looks like.
+Here is what our final template looks like:

 ```yaml
 arguments: